 Michener believes that a fair and balanced process for reviewing academic and non-academic decisions is fundamental.
 It is Michener’s intent to ensure that this process is transparent and readily accessible to students.

-Upon receipt of the Appeal Request Form, the Office of the Registrar will date and time stamp the form and immediately provide a copy each to the student and the Academic Chair.
+Upon receipt of the Appeal Request Form, the Registrar’s Office will date and time stamp the form and immediately provide a copy each to the student and the Academic Chair.
 The Academic Chair will inform the Program Communications Liaison (PCL) or the Clinical Liaison Officer that an Appeal Request Form has been filed with the Registrar’s Office.

 Where the timing of an Appeal Review Panel Hearing or the rendering of its decision affects academic progress, the Student may continue in the program until such time as the decision is rendered without financial implication.
 This determination is considered providing the Student does not pose a risk to him/herself or others.